-i) Goods and Services Tax ("GST") and Sales and Service Tax ("SST")
+i) Sales and Service Tax ("SST")

-Revenue, expenses and assets are recognised net of GST or SST except:
+Revenue, expenses and assets are recognised net of SST except:

-- when the GST or SST incurred in a purchase of asset or service is not recoverable from the authority, in which case the GST or SST is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables that are stated with GST or SST inclusive.
+- when the SST incurred in a purchase of asset or service is not recoverable from the authority, in which case the SST is recognised as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables that are stated with SST inclusive.

-The net GST or SST payable to the taxation authority is included as part of payables in the statements of financial position.
+The net SST payable to the taxation authority is included as part of payables in the statements of financial position.

-i) Revenue and other income
+j) Revenue and other income